The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 Beyond the city, extensive land clearing for farmland across Western Australia has further impacted natural ecosystems.

-"It was a bit of a wake-up call to me to the kind of place I want my boys to grow up in and what they wanted to live in.
-I looked around, and I was concerned.
-So, that's why I came onto land, to work on our urban landscape … to improve it,” Coupland said.
+"It was a wake-up call for me to re-assess the kind of place where I want my boys to grow up and where they can live.
+I looked around, and I was deeply concerned about the huge urban expanse and the rapidly shrinking wild spaces.
+This is why restoring habitat and re-greening our urban landscape is so critical,” Coupland said.

 Dr Grey Coupland at South Padbury primary school planting day.
 A school in Perth’s northern suburbs on the Swan Coastal Plain.
 This was the first forest in the program and the first in W.A.
 The site was once a Banksia woodland community.